ashandoak/ashandoak.github.io/README.md

 ### Complete script
 Hi, my name is Ashley and I am a master's student in the department of computer science.
 You might have heard of Alice and Bob; they've been trading secret messages back and forth as part of cryptographic research since 1978.
 Over those years Alice and Bob managed to continually improve their methods and keep their communication secure, despite major advances in computational power.

 But the cryptographic tools Alice and Bob use *are* fallible - sometimes surprisingly so.
-Recent cryptographic research has demonstrated that it is possible to build new cryptographic tools from unexpected sources; but the proof that these techniques are secure - in a cryptographic sense - is a challenge best handled by formal verification.
+Recent cryptograhpic research has demonstrated that it is possible to build new cryptographic tools from unexpected sources; but the proof that these techniques are secure - in a cryptographic sense - is a challenge best handled by formal verification.

 In my research project I use the Lean programming language to demonstrate the security of these cryptographic techniques.
 Embedded in Lean is a trusted kernel that can be relied upon in the development of rigorous mathematical proof.
 These proofs are rigorous because Lean's trusted kernel is sound, implying the validity of all logic and proof that stem from the kernel.
 My research also helps to push the boundaries of interactive proof systems and to advance the broader project of proof automation in mathematics.